 - Availability (Typical): 24 hours per day

-In most cases, processing of the radar signal removes permanent echoes caused by hills, buildings and other solid objects, but sometimes a few slip through.
-These show up as small, stationary patches of very light rain, mostly along the higher ground.
-Under stable atmospheric conditions in the dry season, anomalous propagation may cause these patches of stationary echoes to be more prominent or increase in number.
+In most cases, processing of the radar signal removes permanent echoes caused by hills, building and other solid objects, but sometimes a few slip through.
+These usually show up as small, stationary or erratically moving specks, mostly over higher ground to the south.